focus2000/sql_retail_sales_project/README.md

     ORDER BY  2 DESC
     LIMIT 5; -- TOP 5 customer based on highest total sale

--- 9 write a SQL querry to find the number of unique customers who purchased item from unique category
+ **9 write a SQL querry to find the number of unique customers who purchased item from unique category.**

     SELECT